mstratman/stompfuzz/README.md

 ---

 This is a fun and practical guitar pedal, and a great opportunity to practice surface mount (SMD) soldering (and do so with nothing but your regular soldering iron).
+It fits neatly over a 3PDT stomp switch.

 ### How to get it